-As a business owner, one of the luxuries you can take advantage of is business deductions.
+As a business owner, one of the luxuries you can take advantage of is business deductions to avoid paying taxes.
 Keeping track of your receipts for taxes is a surefire way to pay less money to Uncle Sam when you file your tax return.

 We always suggest you talk to an accountant or professional for any freelance contractor tax questions or advice.

 As a small business owner, understanding the various IRS-required forms for subcontractors is absolutely essential to remain compliant.
 This guide will let you know all about creating 1099 forms and what types of forms you may need..